xirui-li/VisualThinker-R1-Zero-Development/README.md

 2. We showed that **vision-centric** tasks could also benefit from improved reasoning capabilities.

-Similar to DeepSeek R1, self reflection behavior is also observed during our RL training on vision-centric reasoning tasks: the model exhibits an emergent ability to rethink and correct its mistakes.:
+Similar to DeepSeek R1, self reflection behavior is also observed during our RL training on vision-centric reasoning tasks.
+The model exhibits an emergent ability to rethink and correct its mistakes:

 ```
 . . .